 The One Inch of Grass

 Meng Jiao (Meng Chiao) 孟郊 Mèng Jiaō (751-814) belonged to a circle surrounding the major essayist, poet, and critic Han Yu (Han Yü) (768-824).
 His poetry is noted for its cold and somewhat jarring imagery and contrived expression.
 Meng Jiao had a singularly unsuccessful public career, not passing the official examinations until he was about 50 and failing to attain a significant post in the bureaucracy.
 (See also Wikipedia article on Meng Jiao.)

 His 'Wanderer's Song' uses the 'inch of grass' image later referred to by Li Shangyin, which Roger Waters used in modified form in 'Set the Controls for the Heart of the Sun'.
-In Chinese literature, the 'Wanderer's Song' is a well-known and popular poem that nicely expresses the obligation to return parental love, a conventional virtue in Chinese morality.
+In Chinese literature, the 'Wanderer's Song' is a well-known and popular anthology piece that nicely expresses the obligation to return parental love, a conventional virtue in Chinese morality.
 The poem is relatively simple and easy to understand even for speakers of modern Chinese.
 Graham's translation runs:

 The thread in the hand of a kind mother